virt-s1/os-tests/README.md

 ## Introduction

-os-tests is a lightweight, portable and customer focus tests collection for Linux OS.
+os-tests is a lightweight, portable and customer focused test collection for Linux OS.

 ## Installation